 1 – Cost

-As we’ve said, higher resolutions WILL cost more to print but it isn’t always necessary.
-The improvement by going to a finer layer height will be marginal on a print with lots of vertical faces vs a print with gradual slopes.
+As we’ve said, higher resolutions costs more to print, but it isn’t always necessary.
+The improvement by going to a finer layer height will be marginal on a print with lots of vertical faces vs a print with gradual slopes for example.
 A good rule of thumb is to start with 200 microns (0.2mm).

 2 – End use